SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Experimental Results

-We evaluate SPaRFT on additional LLMs with $\leq$1B parameters: \textit{Qwen2.5-0.5B-Instruct}, \textit{Falcon3-1B-Instruct}, and \textit{Llama3.2-1B-Instruct}—compact models with strong reasoning, language, code, and math capabilities.
-We compare against the base model and AdaRFT, the most consistent and second-best method in Section~\ref{sec:deepscaler_training}.
-All models use the same zero-shot setup, except \textit{Llama3.2-1B-Instruct}, which requires a single in-context example per training instance to yield valid correctness rewards \cite{le2025reasoning}.
+We train on DeepScaleR-Uniform and evaluate \textit{Qwen2.5-0.5B-Instruct}, \textit{Falcon3-1B-Instruct}, \textit{Llama3.2-1B-Instruct}, and \textit{Qwen3-8B-Base}, which are compact to mid-size LLMs with strong reasoning, language, code, and math skills.
+We exclude \textit{Qwen3-8B} (reasoning-enabled) due to the substantial compute from long \texttt{<think>} traces.
+We compare against the Base model and AdaRFT, the most consistent and second-best method in Section~\ref{sec:deepscaler_training}.
+All models use the same zero-shot setup, except \textit{Llama3.2-1B-Instruct}, which requires one in-context example per instance to yield valid correctness rewards \citep{le2025reasoning}.
+Figure~\ref{fig:different_llms} shows SPaCe as the clear winner.
+Average gains are evident on GSM8K (\mbox{$\sim$+3}\%) and MATH500 (\mbox{$\sim$+2}\%).
+On the harder AIME splits, SPaCe turns near-zero baseline scores into consistent positives, reflecting better sample efficiency under sparse-reward RFT.
+We see complete or near-complete sweeps on the smaller models over Base and AdaRFT, indicating benefits in capacity-constrained settings; results on \textit{Qwen3-8B-Base} remain strong despite not being used for RFT training.
+Overall, a bandit-driven, performance-aware curriculum generalizes across architectures and tasks with minimal protocol changes, delivering reliable gains under compute-conscious budgets.